farsi-geotech/fgt-maps-android-sdk-samples/docs/Maps.md

 # Setup Maps API
-To setup TPL Maps in your application follow these steps
+To setup FGT Maps in your application follow these steps
 1. Add the following configuration in project level `build.gradle`
 ``` groovy
 allprojects {